k-chuang/kaggle-sf-crime/README.md

 The source of the dataset can be found in the following links:
 - [Kaggle Source](https://www.kaggle.com/c/sf-crime/data)
 - [Original Source](https://data.sfgov.org/Public-Safety/-Change-Notice-Police-Department-Incidents/tmnf-yvry/about)

+## Kaggle Submission

+Achieved a multi-class log loss of of **2.25674**, which would ideally rank at **#136** (out of 2,335 teams) or at the **top 6th percentile** on the public leaderboard.
+More details can be found in this notebook: [kaggle-sf-crime-prediction.ipynb](https://github.com/k-chuang/kaggle-sf-crime/blob/master/kaggle-sf-crime-prediction.ipynb)

 ## License